 Syed boasts that he is the first Muslim candidate for mayor.

-Other little-known candidates who are running for mayor who have released very little information about themselves include Julia Qing Reaves, Max Kaplan, Kevin Coenen Jr., Michael DeName, Thomas Downs, Vitaly Filipchenko, and Christopher Krietchman.
+Other little-known candidates who are running for mayor who have released very little information about themselves include Julia Qing Reaves, Max Kaplan, Kevin Coenen Jr., Michael DeName, Thomas Downs, Vitaly Filipchenko, Christopher Krietchman, David Catapano, Peter Guimaraes, Miguel Hernandez, Grady O’Bryant, and Cardon Pompey.

 *All of these candidates have filed paperwork with the city’s Campaign Finance Board, and several have launched campaign websites.